French fashion: Other cities and towns

-Bordeaux is classified "City of Art and History".
-The city is home to 362 monuments historiques (only Paris has more in France) with some buildings dating back to Roman times.
-Bordeaux has been inscribed on UNESCO World Heritage List as "an outstanding urban and architectural ensemble" and is the world's top prime wine tourism place, focus its luxury district around the Cours de l'intendance.
+Luxury fashion houses and retailers have established boutiques in several of these resort and urban centres along the French Riviera.

-Toulouse with pink and stylish architecture, Rennes with antique and medieval beauty (around the "rue de la Monnaie"), Nantes with its passage Pommeraye, Strasbourg offering French-German architecture and Lille's downtown in north France holds several luxury houses.
+Bordeaux is designated a City of Art and History and contains numerous protected monuments historiques.
+Its historic centre is inscribed on the UNESCO World Heritage List for its urban and architectural heritage.
+Other French cities with established luxury retail districts includeToulouse, Rennes, Nantes, Strasbourg and Lille.

 Fashion shows

 The Paris Fashion Week takes place twice a year after the Milan Fashion Week.
 It is the last and usually the most anticipated city of the fashion month.
 Dates are determined by the French Fashion Federation.
 Currently, the Fashion Week is held in the Carrousel du Louvre.